dreamscached/dreamscached/README.md

 👋 Hi, @dreamscached here!
 Thanks for checking out my GitHub profile.

-🚶‍♂️ I'm 18 y.o. computer science student currently living in Czechia 🇨🇿 and
+🚶‍♂️ I'm 18 y.o. computer science student currently living and studying in Czechia 🇨🇿.
-applying for IT majors at local universities.

 👨‍💻 I primarily develop and contribute to Go/Python/JVM projects, occasionally using JS/TS and Svelte for web development when I have ideas.
 Sometimes I help people with maintaining repositories with such things as Ren'Py games/mods.
+I'm also into various crypto- and P2P-based stuff, such as Bitcoin, IPFS and ZeroNet.

 💻 I use Arch Linux with KDE desktop as my primary OS both for work and for everyday needs.
 My laptop is HP ProBook 430 G7.